Asthma

 Asthma Asthma in Children

-Diagnosing asthma in children younger than 6
+Diagnosing asthma in young children

 Boy using inhaler and holding ball